Understanding Amazon.com's Unusual Options Activity | Benzinga

 Understanding Amazon.com's Unusual Options Activity

-Amazon.com (NASDAQ:AMZN) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $3326.81 following the option alert.
+Shares of Amazon.com (NASDAQ:AMZN) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $3353.

 - Sentiment: BULLISH